jhumphry/gazetteer_etl/README.md

 ## Provided programs and package

+The following programs and code are provided by this package.
+The code is written for Python 3 and uses [psycopg](http://initd.org/psycopg/) to interface with PostgreSQL.
+Some data sources may require the ability to read `.dbf` files.
+This is not covered by the standard Python library and so needs a recent version of the [dbfread](https://github.com/olemb/dbfread) library.

 ### `gazetteer_schema.py`

-This program can create or recreate the schemas and tables in a database which can then be used by `gazetteer_extract.py`.
+This program can create or recreate the schema and tables in a database which can then be used by `gazetteer_extract.py`.
 It can also truncate the tables to clear out all existing data, and create or drop suitable indexes and foreign key relationships on the tables.
 The optional `TABLE` parameter can be used to